Alexis M.,

 Lack of executive support

-The project slows to 30% speed.
+The project slows to 30% of its normal pace.

 For projects with an active sponsor: 70% success rate.
 Without one: 30%.